Results for: "String# "

 Like String#unpack, but unpacks and returns only the first extracted object.
 See Packed Data.

-Returns a new String that is a copy of string.
+Returns a new String object containing the given string.

-With no arguments, returns the empty string with the Encoding ASCII-8BIT:
+With no argument given and keyword encoding also not given, returns an empty string with the Encoding ASCII-8BIT:

 s.encoding # => #<Encoding:ASCII-8BIT>

-With optional argument string and no keyword arguments, returns a copy of string with the same encoding:
+With argument string given and keyword option encoding not given, returns a new string with the same encoding as string:

 (Unlike String.new, a string literal like '' or a string literal always has script encoding.)

-With optional keyword argument encoding, returns a copy of string with the specified encoding; the encoding may be an Encoding object, an encoding name, or an encoding name alias:
+With keyword option encoding given, returns a string with the specified encoding; the encoding may be an Encoding object, an encoding name, or an encoding name alias:

 String.new('foo', encoding: Encoding::US_ASCII).encoding # => #<Encoding:US-ASCII>